 What Is Chlorella/Spirulina and Why Is It Recommended to Improve Your Health?

-• Chlorella may help increase SIgA (secretory immunoglobulin a) and help improve gut immune function in people with leaky gut.
+• Chlorella may help increase SIgA (secretory immunoglobulin A) and help improve gut immune function in people with leaky gut.

 • Chlorella may also reduce Bisphenol-A accumulation in the body and support healthy estrogen metabolism (in vitro studies).

-• Chlorella ingestion has been studied in pregnant women to help boost their and their fetuses immunity, prevent anemia, reduce dioxin exposure through breast milk for the infant, and reduce edema.
+• Chlorella ingestion has been studied in pregnant women to help boost their and their fetuses’ immunity, prevent anemia, reduce dioxin exposure through breast milk for the infant, and reduce edema.

 • Chlorella decreases Th2 dominance.